View the FY 2018 BIITC Queue.

 Form B – #11 Attachments do not have to be submitted for each prospective investor in a QMBC if a current Form B is on file with Commerce and is 30 days old or less.

-- The second step of the application process will require that the User Name and Reference Number be used to electronically complete the submission beginning at 9:00 am EDT on July 3, 2017 through the website located at www.mdbiotaxcredit.org.
-Submission order of the applications will be determined by "first come first served" based ONLY on the electronic submission of the User Name and Reference Number.
-No physical application can be filed for purposes of the ordering of first come first served.
+- The second step of the application process will require that the User Name and Reference Number be used to electronically complete the submission beginning at 9:00 am EDT on July 2, 2018 through the website located at www.mdbiotaxcredit.org.
+Submission order of the applications will be determined by "first-come first-served" based ONLY on the electronic submission of the User Name and Reference Number.
+No physical application can be filed for purposes of the ordering of first-come first-served.

 - Multiple submissions by an applicant using the same user name and reference number will be considered filed at the date and time of the LAST submission.
 This rule is to maintain that the application procedure is as fair and equitable as possible.